 - Evolution of life form from molecules to homo-sapiens over the last few billion years since the birth of planet Earth

-- Agricultural era developed our ability to grow and multiply food, imitating how life grows at atomic level.
-This lead to communities growing into bigger communities (compared to several smaller tribes of 100s of people in hunters era) and eventually forming countries.
+- The agricultural era developed our ability to grow and multiply food, imitating how life grows at atomic level.
+This lead to communities growing into bigger communities (compared to several smaller tribes of 100s of people in the hunters era) and eventually forming countries.
 Governance models through kingdoms evolved in this era.

-- Industrial era that was lead to even faster growth and evolution in the last few centuries, and possibly witnessed the biggest human wars in the form on World War 1 and 2.
+- An industrial era that was lead to even faster growth and evolution in the last few centuries, and possibly witnessed the biggest human wars in the form of World War 1 and 2.
 Capitalism and Globalization thrived in this period.

-- Information Technology era that scaled since 1990s, especially with the growth of Software and Internet
+- Information Technology era that scaled since the 1990s, especially with the growth of Software and Internet

 In the 21st century, we live in a world, which is the most peaceful in the history of time.
-Since World War 2, we have not had a major global war; quality of our lives has improved dramatically, we are living much longer, our lives have become more convenient and so on.
+Since World War 2, we have not had a major global war; the quality of our lives has improved dramatically, we are living much longer, our lives have become more convenient, and so on.
 In spite of media portraying negative news mostly, we do live in the best period in human history.
-As a great historian, Yuval Noah Hararri puts it; we are witnessing more citizens die of over eating than under eating & more people committing suicide than they being killed by someone else (as in a war or act of crime).
+As a great historian, Yuval Noah Harari puts it; we are witnessing more citizens die of overeating than under eating & more people committing suicide than they being killed by someone else (as in a war or act of crime).
 It’s never as good as you want it to be, never as bad as it seems.

 Global problems, not solvable locally